xrdt/xrdt.github.io/_posts/2019-10-24-advice-for-job-seekers.md

     * People want to join startups because they grow fast.
 That means they'll grow and change a lot in the 6+ months between your accepting the offer and starting work.
+* [Types of Risk; Which One Do You Want to Face?](#risku)<a name="riskd"></a>
+  * Operational risk
+    * Also known as execution risk, companies facing this kind of risk are likely more mature but not yet established within traditional infrastructure.
+For example, companies trying to go IPO largely face operational risk in trying to meet revenue and operating maring numbers and hiring the right executive team and meeting with bankers to get compliance and other financial figures lined up.
+If you're facing operational risk, the playbook is clear.
+You just have to check off the requisite boxes so you can cross the finish line and then move onto different kinds of problems.
+You can probably tell I am biased against joining a company when it's primarily facing operational risk.
+  * Business risk
+    * This is the famed product-market fit problem.
+If you build it, will they come?
+Companies face this kind of risk all throughout their lifecyle, since companies want to achieve growth and they know that they can't get consumers to buy more of the same old thing year after year without at least some marketing tweaks.
+This is definitely more exciting than operational risk, but the burden of delivery likely falls more on marketing / sales teams than it does on engineering, since the objective likely isn't to deliver something completely out of the technological Overton window.
+The objective is to deliver something that is just novel enough to attract attention but also familiar enough that people will feel comfortable parting with their dollars for it.
+  * Technology Risk
+    * Think Hyperloop or SpaceX or anything JPL has done.
+This is probably the most exciting area for engineers and other builders to be in because the entire point of engineering is to find solutions to tough (and novel) problems.
+Since the brunt of the work will fall upon engineering, expect to work the hardest at these kinds of companies.
+Hopefully you reap what you sow.
+Worst case, you will surround yourself with people who have risk profiles skewed towards low-probability, high-reward outcomes.
+The probability of at least one of you guys (Paypal Mafia) making it big in a way where the spoils can be shared among the group is thus higher.